alexa-games/litexa/docs/book/state-management.md

 any intent while waiting in any state.
 To capture intents you don't expect, you can use the `otherwise` statement.

-Given that we're not paying attention to the which intent is coming in, it's usually best to treat the otherwise case as a failure to understand the player's actual intent, and redirect them back into the skill's flow.
+Given that we're not distinguishing between which intent is coming in for the state, it's usually best to treat the otherwise case as a failure to understand the player's actual intent, and redirect them back into the skill's flow.

 ```coffeescript
 askAQuestion